Q&A: Squandered pennies set the stage for the Simons Foundation

-NEW YORK Long before the Giving Pledge, Jim and Marilyn Simons were donating their family's hedge fund fortune as they made it, not saving it up to distribute after they died.
+NEW YORK (Reuters) - Long before the Giving Pledge, Jim and Marilyn Simons were donating their family's hedge fund fortune as they made it, not saving it up to distribute after they died.

 The couple met in 1973, and made their first significant gift to the CARE global poverty charity soon after Jim's investment company, Renaissance Technologies, took off in the 1980s.
 Yearly gifts turned into a full-fledged family foundation in 1994, where they currently have about $2 billion in assets and donate around $400 million in gifts a year.